 Magnesium plays an important role in over 300 enzymatic reactions within the body including the metabolism of food, synthesis of fatty acids and proteins, and the transmission of nerve impulses.

 Magnesium is one of the seven essential macrominerals; these are minerals that need to be consumed in relatively large amounts - at least 100 milligrams per day.

-The human body contains approximately 20-28 grams of magnesium.
-Over 50% of that magnesium is stored in the skeletal system, and the rest is found in muscle, soft tissues and bodily fluids.2
+The human body contains approximately 25 grams of magnesium.
+Over 50 percent of that magnesium is stored in the skeletal system, and the rest is found in muscle, soft tissues, and bodily fluids.

 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of key vitamins and minerals.
-It provides an in-depth look at recommended intake of magnesium, its effects on health health, foods high in magnesium and any potential health risks of consuming magnesium.
+It provides an in-depth look at recommended intake of magnesium, its effects on health, foods high in magnesium, and any potential health risks of consuming too much magnesium.

 Possible health benefits of magnesium

-The following possible benefits have been associated with magnesium.
+The following health benefits have been associated with magnesium.

 1) Bone health

 Optimal magnesium intake is associated with greater bone density and improved bone crystal formation, as well as a lower risk of osteoporosis in postmenopausal women.